-- a) visibility, cloud ceiling and wind at flying altitude before display - b) use of the attitude indicator (if fitted and sufficiently reliable) to update attitude awareness - c) moving map (GPS) to update position awareness - d) establishing a minimum 'refuge' height in the vicinity of the display which is safely above local terrain and obstructions for visual flight in conditions of poor light or restricted visibility - e) key visual references for orientation, including features like the moon, high contrast visual cues on the ground, areas of significant lighting around built up areas. - f) communication (with formation / tail chase / team members / FDD etc) - g) modification or termination of display.
+- a) visibility, cloud ceiling and wind at flying altitude before display - b) use of the attitude indicator (if fitted and sufficiently reliable) to update attitude awareness - c) moving map (GPS) to update position awareness - establishing a minimum 'refuge' height in the vicinity of the display which is safely above local terrain and obstructions for visual flight in conditions of poor light or restricted visibility - e) key visual references for orientation, including features like the moon, high contrast visual cues on the ground, areas of significant lighting around built up areas. - f) communication (with formation / tail chase / team members / FDD etc) - g) modification or termination of display.

-Airborne displays using pyrotechnics 56
+Airborne displays using pyrotechnics58

-- As display pilots performing airborne pyrotechnic displays cannot fully assess the fall and safe burn rates of discharged pyros they have left behind, a suitable ground based observer capable of communicating with the pilot must be in place to advise57. - 16.9 If the FDD or ground based observer considers that the fall-out is posing a hazard to people or property he must call 'Pyros Too Close' or 'Pyros Too Low' or both in order to remove the hazard.
+- As display pilots performing airborne pyrotechnic displays cannot fully assess the fall and safe burn rates of discharged pyros they have left behind, a suitable ground based observer capable of communicating with the pilot must be in place to advise59. - 16.9 If the FDD or ground based observer considers that the fall-out is, or could / may pose a hazard to people or property, he must call 'Pyros Too Close' or 'Pyros Too Low' or both in order to remove the hazard.

-56 Pilots / operators are reminded that Article 89 prohibits the dropping of articles from an aircraft in flight.
-An Exemption to Art 89 is required for the use of any pryrotechnic that emits dross, embers or remnants.
+58 Pilots / operators are reminded that Article 89 prohibits the dropping of articles from an aircraft in flight unless the exceptions or alleviations in that article apply.
+An Exemption to Art 89 is required for the use of any pyrotechnic where dross, embers or remnants reach the surface.
 Pilots / operators may apply for an Exemption covering a season's activity on an annual basis.

-57 There is no requirement for an observer if only PRT 3 pyros are used.
+59 There is no requirement for an observer if only PRT 3 pyros are used.